Are you causing your partner’s headache?

 Wait!
 Before you go overboard on heavily scented perfume, aftershave or body spray this Valentine’s Day or any date night, you might want to check in on your sweetie-pie’s respiratory health.

-Strong scents can trigger asthma attacks and other respiratory problems in those around you.
-So, lightening up on the smell-goods could be your best romantic gesture of the year, says Dr. Agop Tepeli, a pulmonologist and critical care physician at Advocate South Suburban Hospital in Hazel Crest, Ill.
+Strong fragrances can trigger asthma attacks and other respiratory problems in those around you with a sensitivity.
+So, lightening up on the smell-goods could be your best romantic gesture of the year, says Dr. Agop Tepeli, a pulmonologist and critical care physician at Advocate Health Care.

 An estimated 30 percent of Americans are sensitive to fragrances – many are unaware that perfumes are causing their breathing troubles.